jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you're at least partially stuck inside an echo chamber.

 You should have the freedom to choose.
 Not only because it's proven so succesful in modern medicine and mixed-martial arts, but because chosing any adaptation lets you harness evolution.
 And evolution has no limits and respects no rules.
-It's also the reason why you exist and wants you to evolve faster.

 ## There is No Lion King - Evolution